DigitalGlobe/GGD-OpenSpaceNet/doc/REFERENCE.md

 * [Using Configuration Files](#config)

 <a name="actions" />
-## OpenSkyNet Actions
+## OpenSpaceNet Actions
-_OpenSkyNet_ can be called in 3 different ways:
+_OpenSpaceNet_ can be called in 3 different ways:

 ```
-OpenSkyNet help [topic]
+OpenSpaceNet help [topic]
-OpenSkyNet detect <addtional options>
+OpenSpaceNet detect <addtional options>
-OpenSkyNet landcover <addtional options>
+OpenSpaceNet landcover <addtional options>
 ```

 ### help
-The `help` mode shows the _OpenSkyNet_ usage.
+The `help` mode shows the _OpenSpaceNet_ usage.
 The amount of information can be reduced by specifying the action for which to show the help.

 The following are the ways you can call help:
 ```
-OpenSkyNet help
+OpenSpaceNet help
-OpenSkyNet help landcover
+OpenSpaceNet help landcover
-OpenSkyNet help detect
+OpenSpaceNet help detect
-OpenSkyNet <other arguments> --help
+OpenSpaceNet <other arguments> --help
 ```

 <a name="detect" />